sriveros95/AgroFaaS/README.md

 ========================
 We are quite a few living in the same ship, mother earth.
 Soon we'll be 8 Billion!
 [World Population Clock](https://www.worldometers.info/world-population)

-Inorganic practices like pesticides, chemical fertilizers, and inefficient transportation means among other factors make growing our own organic food a better alternative.
+Inorganic practices like pesticides, chemical fertilizers, and inefficient transportation means among other factors make growing our own organic food a better alternative

 AgroFaaS is here to help and make it fun experience (name is a first option/draft)